Redeconve manual¶

 4.3 Find cells of interest¶

 Redeconve offers a function to plot mean vs sd, and highlighting those outliers.
 Users can then explore those cells.
-Note that this function can only be run after cell.occur
+Note that this function can only be run after cell.occur, because it needs occurred.cells as input, which is an output of cell.occur.

 show.cellsofinterest(res, occurred.cells)